 H. Central Offices

-Many central offices provide assistance with export controls and work closely with the ECO and ORI in identifying export control issues and providing support for their solution.
+Many central offices provide assistance with export controls and work closely with the ECO and ORC in identifying export control issues and providing support for their solution.
 It is each individual central office’s responsibility to communicate and consult with the ECO.

 These offices and their responsibilities include: